Mohali explosion: Five arrested, police say nexus between Babbar Khalsa, ISI | Law-Order

 - India

-The Punjab Police has arrested five people in connection with the RPG attack at its Mohali office and pointed at the nexus of militant outfit Babbar Khalsa International and Pakistan's spy agency ISI.
+The Punjab Police has arrested five people in connection with the RPG attack at its intelligence headquarters in Mohali and said a nexus of militant outfit Babbar Khalsa International, Pakistan's spy agency ISI and gangsters is behind it.

-Director General of Police V K Bhawra on Friday said a sixth accused is in police custody in a separate case and he will be arrested in this case as well.
+Addressing a press conference here on Friday evening, Director General of Police V K Bhawra said a sixth accused is in police custody in a separate case.

+''In addition, two people--Mohd Nasim Alam and Mohd Sharaf Raj--have been brought for questioning from Noida.
+They originally hail from Bihar.
+We have not arrested them yet and they are being questioned,'' said the DGP.

 In an audacious attack on Monday, a rocket-propelled grenade (RPG) was fired at the state police’s intelligence wing headquarters in Mohali's Sector 77.